Advertiser Disclosure

 Chase’s 5/24 Rule

 The Chase Sapphire Preferred card is subject to the Chase 5/24 rule.
-If you’re not familiar, the 5/24 rules limit new applicants from opening certain cards with Chase if they have previously opened 5 or more new credit cards in the last 24 months.
+If you’re not familiar with it, the 5/24 rules limit new applicants from opening certain cards with Chase if they have previously opened 5 or more new credit cards in the last 24 months.

-Keep in mind that this mostly applies to new personal credit cards — many business credit cards, personal loans, auto loans, etc., are not counted towards your 5/24 total.
+Keep in mind that this mostly applies to new personal credit cards — many business credit cards, personal loans, auto loans, etc., are not counted toward your 5/24 total.

 So, if you’ve opened 5 or more new accounts over the past 2 years, you will not be approved for the Chase Sapphire Preferred card, even if you track down a higher welcome offer.